-From January 1, 2020 to March 31, 2020, our Compensation Committee consisted of Mr. Machado, James Daly, and Dr. Meyer, with Dr. Meyer serving as chair.
-As of April 1, 2020, our Compensation Committee was reconstituted to consist of Mr. Machado, Mr. Greissing, and Dr. Meyer, with Mr. Machado serving as chair.
-Our Board of Directors has determined that each of the members of our Compensation Committee is a non-employee director, as defined in Rule 16b-3 promulgated under the Securities Exchange Act of 1934, as amended (the Exchange Act), and satisfies the Nasdaq independence requirements.
+From January 1, 2021 to June 23, 2021, our Compensation Committee consisted of Mr. Machado, Mr. Greissing, and Dr. Meyer, with Dr. Meyer serving as chair.
+Mr. Greissing served as a member of the Compensation Committee until our 2021 annual stockholder meeting on June 23, 2021, at which he did not stand for re-election as a member of our Board of Directors.
+On June 23, 2021, Vicki Vakiener was appointed to our Compensation Committee.
+Our Board of Directors has determined that each of the members of our Compensation Committee is a non-employee Director, as defined in Rule 16b-3 promulgated under the Exchange Act, and satisfies the Nasdaq independence requirements.
+Additionally, our Board of Directors also determined that Mr. Greissing was independent during the time he served on our Compensation Committee in fiscal 2021.